sourcegraph/handbook/content/departments/engineering/teams/cody-strat/index.md

 ## Team Mission

 Turn the largest, most world-recognizable brands into Cody Champions.
-We do this by partnering with a small number of highly engaged strategic customers [definition](../../../../strategy-goals/strategy/index.md#market-segmentation) to build product functionality that enables these customers to successfully deploy the best coding assistant developers love at scale.
+We do this by partnering with a small number of highly engaged [strategic customers](../../../../strategy-goals/strategy/index.md#market-segmentation) to build product functionality that enables these customers to successfully deploy the best coding assistant developers love at scale.

 Why are we focused on this mission?